Public Service Medal

 Before the announcement, the Honours Secretariat speaks with the nominee to make sure they accept the award.

-The nominee is then asked not to discuss it until they are actually made a recipient upon announcement on Australia Day or the King’s Birthday.
+The nominee is then asked not to discuss it until they are officially made a recipient upon announcement on Australia Day or the King’s Birthday.